-This week’s Ask HR column from the HR pros at HR Support Center addresses these timely topics.
+This latest question addresses these timely topics.
 Whether you're a job applicant or an HR manager, you'll find this advice useful.
 Read on...but don't get out your shredder just yet.

-I have some questions about resumes and applications.
-Do I need to keep all resumes that are sent to me?
+Question: Regarding resumes and applications, do I need to keep all resumes that are sent to me?
 If so, for how long?
 And do I need to contact each person who applies to let them know they were not hired?

 While responses are not required, leaving applicants who do not get the position with a positive feeling helps create a positive reputation for your company, so we recommend doing so to the extent you can.